 The Housing Project also runs a free pro se Housing Clinic twice a week to help tenants facing eviction prepare for their own court cases.

 Pro se Housing Clinic

 MWLS offers weekly pro se housing clinics for tenants living in the MWLS service area who are facing eviction.
 At each clinic, a housing attorney outlines the eviction process and timeline, discusses relevant defenses and counterclaims, and explains what to expect at the court appearance.
 The attorney also presents a general overview of settlement options and resources that may be available.
 All necessary court forms are provided along with assistance in filling them out.

-Clinics are held on Mondays and Fridays from 9:30am - 12:30pm.
+Clinics are held on MONDAYS ONLY from 9:30am - 12:30pm.
 If you plan to attend one of the housing clinics, please register in advance by calling 508-620-1830.
 All participants should plan to arrive a half hour early to complete an intake.
 Please bring all relevant paperwork, including landlord mailings, especially the notice to quit and the court complaint.